Gustavo-LR/GODEG/README.md

 ```
 python3 GODEG_v1.py -h
 ```
 This will display the parameters descriptions if all dependencies were detected, and it will complain if there is a missing dependency.
 The R version must be >=4 and contains the latest GO.db package installed.
-The python version must be 3, and the following libraries must be installed manually and are not by default in python3: aiohttp, numpy, pandas, scipy, statsmodels and tqdm.
+The python version must be 3, and the following libraries must be installed manually (by the command provided above) and are not by default in python3: aiohttp, numpy, pandas, scipy, statsmodels and tqdm.
 The complete library list is: aiohttp, argparse, asyncio, concurrent.futures, functools, io, numpy, os, pandas, re, scipy.stats, shutil, statsmodels, subprocess, sys and tqdm.

 Default usage
 --------------